-• BASw Emissions per vehicle kilometre travelled for a hot engine, excluding the effect of ageing; • AGE w The effect of ageing on "hot driving", depending on the year of use; • PERC C Average number of cold starts per kilometre travelled • BAS c total extra emissions caused by driving with a cold engine • AGE C the effect of ageing on the extra emissions caused by "cold start", depending on the year of use
+• BASw Emissions per vehicle kilometre travelled for a hot engine, excluding the effect of ageing; • AGE w The effect of ageing on "hot driving", depending on the year of use; • PERC c Average number of cold starts per kilometre travelled • BAS c total extra emissions caused by driving with a cold engine • AGE C the effect of ageing on the extra emissions caused by "cold start", depending on the year of use

-The resulting emission factors per vehicle class and per road type for CO, VOC, NO_x and PM{10} are shown in Tables 3.29 through 3.32.
+The resulting emission factors per vehicle class and per road type for CO, VOC, NO_x and PM{10} are shown in Table 3.29.
 Below a brief description is given of the backgrounds for ascertaining the parameters in the formula above.
 Separate emission factors exist for retrofitted vehicles (Van Asch et al. 2009).